saikumarysk/m22-ykk/faq.md

 You can do it from the **My Subscription** tab, which you can access from the main zyBooks page that lists all chapters.
 See the instructions / screenshot posted on Gauchospace (see the link in the [Syllabus]({{ site.url }}{{ site.baseurl }}/about#textbook)).

+You can also check out the "Account and platform basics" in the [How to Use zyBooks](https://learn.zybooks.com/zybook/HowToUseZyBooks2) book.

 ### Is there an option for students who cannot currently afford the zybook subscription?
 Can I defer the purchase of the zyBook?